lanl/scico/docs/source/overview.rst

 `SCICO <https://github.com/lanl/scico>`__ is a Python package for solving the inverse problems that arise in scientific imaging applications.
 Its primary focus is providing methods for solving ill-posed inverse problems by using an appropriate prior model of the reconstruction space.
-SCICO includes a growing suite of operators, cost functionals, regularizers, and optimization routines that may be combined to solve a wide range of problems, and it is designed so that it is easy to add new building blocks.
+SCICO includes a growing suite of operators, cost functionals, regularizers, and optimization routines that may be combined to solve a wide range of problems, and is designed so that it is easy to add new building blocks.

 SCICO's main advantages are: